 I can’t speak for others, but I can tell you why I never travel without travel insurance.

-For me, it’s peace of mind knowing that if I do get sick I do not run the risk of potentially running up huge medical bills and that there will be someone there to pick up the tab if I get unlucky and need to go to the hospital.
+For me, it’s peace of mind knowing that if I get sick, I do not run the risk of potentially running up huge medical bills and that there will be someone there to pick up the tab if I get unlucky and need to go to the hospital.

-It means that I can do the activities that I love like skiing, surfing, diving, and kitesurfing without worrying about the financial consequences of an accident.
+It means I can do the activities I love, like skiing, surfing, diving, and kitesurfing, without worrying about the financial consequences of an accident.

-It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, who will tell me what hospital I should go to or even more importantly which ones I should avoid.
+It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, who will tell me which hospital I should go to or, even more importantly, which ones I should avoid.

-And if my bags get lost or stolen, at least I know I haven’t lost everything.
+And if my bags get lost or stolen, I know I haven’t lost everything.
 I have someone to call that can help me with some emergency money if all my credit cards and money are stolen.

-If I’m Only Going To Cheap Countries Like Thailand, do I Need Travel Insurance?
+But what If I’m Only Going To Cheap Countries?

-Sorry to break it to you but inexpensive countries don’t mean affordable medical care.
+Sorry, but inexpensive countries don’t mean affordable medical care.
 Thailand, for instance, is among the world’s most expensive countries to get hospitalized in.
-And if you do get sick in some remote part of South East Asia chances are you may need to be airlifted to Bangkok or Singapore for proper treatment.
-That stuff is crazy expensive.
+And if you do get sick in some remote part of South East Asia, chances are you may need to be airlifted to Bangkok or Singapore for proper treatment.
+That stuff is crazy-expensive.

-And it gets worse, in some countries like for instance Japan, hospitals can refuse to treat you if you can’t show a valid travel insurance!
+And it gets worse, in some countries like, for instance, Japan, hospitals can refuse to treat you if you can’t show them valid travel insurance!